Date of publication of Silent Witness 23 | BBC plot, cast, trailer - Mash Viral

-The ever popular forensic drama Silent Witness is back on BBC One for a 23rd (!!) series.
+The ever popular forensic drama Silent Witness can currently be seen in its 23rd (!!) series on BBC One.

 Here’s everything we know so far: